 Some speakers called for the elimination of DoRRS entirely and encouraged students to stage a walkout to protest the speaker, and others mentioned that they would keep their children home during the event.

 The worries come after last year’s DoRRS featured a speaker whose speech, which alluded to the ongoing war in Gaza, elicited strong division and emotions among parents, students and staff members.
 After the speech, the Brookline Coalition Against Antisemitism responded in a Letter to the Editors of The Cypress, arguing that the speech was inaccurate and deeply harmful to Jewish students.
-DoRRS organizers this year are attempting to mitigate future division by adapting a pre-recorded, lesson-based format, aimed at facilitating educated discussion and reflection after each Telling Our Stories speech.
+DoRRS organizers this year are attempting to mitigate future division by adopting a pre-recorded, lesson-based format, aimed at facilitating educated discussion and reflection after each Telling Our Stories speech.

 Spanish teacher Lindsay Davis, an organizer of this year’s Telling Our Stories portion of DoRRS, clarified multiple misconceptions during the public comment period.
 She said that all speeches needed to be personal narratives about race and vetted by at least three faculty members and the senior cabinet.